danishayman/FireExtinguisherTrackingSystem/ExpiryNotifications/TESTING.md

 ## Quick Start

 1. Build the solution in Visual Studio
-2. Open a command prompt in the ExpiryNotifications folder
+2. Ensure the App.config and Web.Config is properly configured.
+3. Run ExpiryNotifications.exe

-3. Run one of the following commands:
+3. Run one of the following commands if want to use Test Mode

 ```
 RunTests.bat all         # Test all scenarios